Xbox Series X stock tracker: where to buy Xbox Series X in US, UK, and AUS

 Last year, Xbox boss Phil Spencer warned gamers that the Xbox Series X "is in short supply" while this month, another Microsoft exec added supply issues will likely last until June.
 That being said, Microsoft is working on manufacturing more, and it looks like that effort is paying off, with more Xbox Series X and Xbox Series S stock slowly trickling into retailers.

 US retailer Walmart released another wave of Xbox Series X and Xbox Series S consoles last week, as well as Sony's console, so head over to T3's PS5 stock tracker if you're looking to grab one!
-Meanwhile GameStop US is planning to drop PS5 bundles and Xbox Series S bundles today, according to one console stock tracking account on Twitter.
-We don't have times yet, but we'll keep you posted.
+Meanwhile GameStop US rolled out a restock with PS5 bundles and Xbox Series S bundles yesterday.

 We're expecting more PS5 stock to be rolling out this week, so we'd advise keeping an eye on the retailers pegged for drops this week, in case they roll out come more Xbox Series X|S stock too.

-It's worth remembering that neither the Xbox Series X or Xbox Series S are region locked, so we recommend keeping an eye on different regions worldwide to maximise your chance of getting one.
+It's worth remembering that neither the Xbox Series X or Xbox Series S aren't region locked, so we recommend keeping an eye on different regions worldwide to maximise your chance of getting one.

 - Nvidia RTX 3080 stock tracker: where to buy Nvidia 3080 GPU in US, UK, and AUS